 On-page optimization refers to dozens of little nitty-gritty things that most non-digital specialists probably won’t think about, or even know about.
 They include ensuring most of the following list of considerations are taken care of: meta titles, meta descriptions, H1 tags and H2 tags, page depth structure, redirects and redirect chains, page protocol, image filenames and alt tags, broken images, image size and compression, broken links, internal links, external links, URL length, URL quality….you get the picture.

-SEO specialists will typically use a website auditor (such as Right Hand Man site Auditor) to analyse their entire website and provide a report on what needs to be improved from an on-page perspective.
+SEO specialists will typically use a website auditor (such as Pulse site Auditor) to analyse their entire website and provide a report on what needs to be improved from an on-page perspective.

 Here are a few on the main on-page optimization tasks for an SEO specialist to take care of:

 Ensure the website is responsive – These days, if your site isn’t responsive (meaning it looks and functions just as great on mobile and tablet as it does on desktop), Google isn’t likely to rank you high in their results pages.
 Making a website responsive isn’t something the SEO specialist is likely capable of doing, but they should be able to check its responsiveness and badger the web developers to make it more mobile friendly.